Muyil River Float-a journey into the past and paradise!

 The Muyil river float will take you to one of the more spectacular locations in the Riviera Maya.
 You will be entering into Sian Ka’an reserve and discovering a beautiful natural area.
 None of this is manmade except if you count the Mayans cutting a canal over 1000 years ago to connect the lagoons.

 What makes this so spectacular is the fact that this is all ground water flowing out towards the ocean.
 The water has been filtered through the limestone and is crystal clear.
-When you enter the “river” to swim, there is a current and you are gently floated along the river through an area about 4-6 feet deep.
+When you enter the “river” to swim, there is a current and you are gently floated along the river through an area of about 4-6 feet deep.
 Along the banks are mangrove and savanna areas with local flora and fauna.

 Muyil River Float Sian Kaan